 - email@example.com to create low-risk recommendations

 To simulate a risk level, the order must have a total value greater than zero.
-It's recommended that you use the Shopify Payments gateway in test mode to create test orders that simulate risk level.
+You must also have the Shopify Payments gateway in test mode to create test orders that simulate risk level.
 If you use another payment gateway for your test, then your store must be on the Shopify plan or higher.